kubernetes/kompose/maven-example.md

 # Fabric8 Maven Plugin + Kompose:

-Let's deploy a Springboot Java application with Docker Compose file using Fabric8 Maven Plugin to Kubernetes or OpenShift.
+Let's deploy a Springboot Java application with Compose file using Fabric8 Maven Plugin to Kubernetes or OpenShift.

 ##### Requirements